eclipse-volttron/volttron-core/DEVELOPING_ON_MODULAR.md

 poetry run pytest tests/
 ```
 * Create a Pull Request (PR)
-  * Please see the [contributing.md](CONTRIBUTING.md) document before contributing to this repo.
+  * Please see the [contributing.md](CONTRIBUTING.md) document before contributing to this repository.
-  * Go on your forked Github repo and create a PR.
+  * Go on your forked Github repository and create a PR.

 ## Building a Wheel

-To build a wheel from this project, execute the following command at the root level of this repo:
+To build a wheel from this project, execute the following command at the root level of this repository:

 ```shell
 poetry build